linode/docs/docs/products/networking/vlans/get-started/index.md

 For more information on the configuration options that appear when creating a Linode, see our [Getting Started Guide](/docs/guides/getting-started/).
 {{< /note >}}

-1. Enter a Label for a new VLAN or select a valid pre-existing VLAN from the dropdown menu.
-If the field does not have any information entered in manually, then no VLAN will be configured.
-If any new information is entered in the Label field, then a VLAN will automatically be created and configured on the `Eth1` interface automatically when the Linode is created.
-If a pre-existing VLAN is selected, then it will be automatically configured when the Linode is created.
+1. In the `Label` field, enter the label for the VLAN or select a pre-existing VLAN from the dropdown menu.
+If a VLAN corresponding with the label doesn't yet exist, it will be created.

+1. If using [Network Helper](https://www.linode.com/docs/guides/network-helper/) to manage the Linode's internal network configuration (the default for most new Linodes), enter an `IPAM Address`.
+Doing so will allow the newly created Linode to automatically communicate with other Linodes attached to the same VLAN.
+The IPAM address should be unique to avoid conflicts in the case other machines share the same address.
+An example of a valid IPAM address is `10.0.0.1/24`.

-1. Complete the Linode Creation form with any additional add-ons and settings you'd like to add, and select the `Create Linode` button to complete the Linode creation process.
+1. Complete the Linode Creation form with any additional add-ons and settings you'd like to add.
+Then click the `Create Linode` button.

-{{< note >}}
-When creating or applying a pre-existing VLAN to a new Linode, the eth0 interface will always be accessible both to and from the public internet by default.
-This can be changed at any time by editing the [Configuration Profile](/docs/guides/disk-images-and-configuration-profiles/#editing-a-configuration-profile)
-{{< /note >}}
+By default, the public IP address (and, if added, the private IP address) of the Linode is configured on the *eth0* network interface.
+The VLAN, if one was attached, is configured on the *eth1* network interface.
+These network interfaces can be removed or modified by editing the [Configuration Profile](/docs/guides/disk-images-and-configuration-profiles/#editing-a-configuration-profile).

+## Attaching a VLAN to an Existing Linode

-## Adding a VLAN When Creating a New Configuration Profile
+Adding a VLAN to an existing Linode is done by editing the Linode's existing Configuration Profile or creating a new one.

 1. Log in to the [Linode Cloud Manager](https://www.cloud.linode.com).

-1. Click the `Linodes` link in the sidebar.
+1. Click the `Linodes` link in the sidebar and select a Linode.

-1. Select a Linode.
-The Linode's detail page appears.

-1. Click on the **Configurations** tab.
+1. Within the Linode's detail page, navigate to the **Configurations** tab.

-1. Select the `Add Configuration` Button.
+1. Select the `Edit` button next to the configuration profile you'd like to edit or click `Add Configuration` to create a new profile.

-1. Find the `Network Interfaces` section.
+1. Scroll down to the `Network Interfaces` section.

 1. Select the dropdown menu under the interface you would like to configure your VLAN for, and select `VLAN`.

 1. A secondary menu will appear with the option to enter a required Label, or optional IPAM address.

-1. Enter a Label for a new VLAN or select a valid pre-existing VLAN from the dropdown menu.
-If the field does not have any information entered in manually, then no VLAN will be configured.
-If any new information is entered in the Label field, then a VLAN will automatically be created and configured for the selected interface.

-1. Click on the `Add Configuration` button to add the new VLAN.

-1. Once the configuration profile has been updated, select the **Boot** button next to the new configuration profile.
-This will reboot using the new configuration profile and apply the new VLAN configuration to the Linode.

-## Adding a VLAN When Editing a Configuration Profile

-1. Log in to the [Linode Cloud Manager](https://www.cloud.linode.com).

-1. Click the `Linodes` link in the sidebar.

-1. Select a Linode.
-The Linode's detail page appears.

-1. Click on the **Configurations** tab.

-1. Select the `Edit` button next to the configuration profile you'd like to add a VLAN to.

-1. Find the `Network Interfaces` section.

-1. Select the dropdown menu under the interface you would like to configure your VLAN for, and select `VLAN`.

-1. A secondary menu will appear with the option to enter a required Label, or optional IPAM address.

-1. Enter a Label for a new VLAN or select a valid pre-existing VLAN from the dropdown menu.
-If the field does not have any information entered in manually, then no VLAN will be configured.
-If any new information is entered in the Label field, then a VLAN will automatically be created and configured for the selected interface.
+1. In the `Label` field, enter the label for the VLAN or select a pre-existing VLAN from the dropdown menu.
+If a VLAN corresponding with the label doesn't yet exist, it will be created.

+1. If using [Network Helper](https://www.linode.com/docs/guides/network-helper/) to manage the Linode's internal network configuration (the default for most new Linodes), enter an `IPAM Address`.
+Doing so will allow the newly created Linode to automatically communicate with other Linodes attached to the same VLAN.
+The IPAM address should be unique to avoid conflicts in the case other machines share the same address.
+An example of a valid IPAM address is `10.0.0.1/24`.

-1. Click on the `Edit Configuration` button to add the new VLAN.
+1. If editing an existing configuration, click on the `Edit Configuration` button to save the changes and attach the VLAN.
+If creating a new configuration, change any other settings as needed and click `Add Configuration` to create the new configuration profile.

-1. Once the configuration profile has been updated, select the **Boot** button next to the edited configuration profile on the following page.
-This will reboot using the edited configuration profile and apply the new VLAN configuration to the Linode.
+1. Once saved, the list of configuration profiles will be updated.
+Select the **Boot** button next to the desired configuration profile.
+This will reboot using the specified configuration and will attach the VLAN to the Linode.